EmicoEcommerce/Magento2TweakwiseExport/README.md

 The feed prices are exported in the default configured currency of the store (from v5.1.0 forward).
 If an exchange rate is available the prices for that currency are calculated.
 If no exchange rate is available, the original prices are used.

+## Grouped export
+If you have groupcode enabled all products are exported with their groupcode.
+All variants of a product (configurable, grouped, bundle) are linked together using the groupcode.
+If this is enabled all variants are separated products in Tweakwise.
+Use this if you want to filter out products based on variant data.
+If you switch from to normal export to groupcode export, you will need to do the following:
+1. Enable groupcode export in the configuration.
+2. Run the tweakwise:export command to generate the feed.
+3. Make sure the image urls are correct in Tweakwise.
+4. Import the feed into Tweakwise and publish the catalog.
+5. Enable Stores->configuration->catalog->tweakwise->general->Grouped products
+6. Clear the cache

+During the switch the catalog may be empty.
+If the image url are not correct no product images may be shown in magento.
+Please contact support if you have issues with this.

 ## A note on the feed implementation
 Magento's native interfaces and handlers for data retrieval were deemed to slow for a large catalog.
 Since performance is essential we decided on our own queries for data retrieval.
 The consequence is that we need to keep track of the inner workings of magento and are subject to its changes.